Updated: Sep 23, 2021

 If you are able to check-in with your saturated fat intake, you can take a look at your normal weekly diet and use the advice of what to eat more of, to see what you can swap.

 Shannon specialises in emotional eating, disordered eating, body image, and weight-inclusive management of health conditions such as high cholesterol.
 She is passionate about person-centred care and working with people to find their version of health, without the side serve of diet culture.
-Visit Shannon’s profile to request her expertise.
+Book Shannon using our nutrition booking page.

 Berger, S. et al. (2015).
 Dietary cholesterol and cardiovascular disease: a systematic review and meta-analysis.
 Am J Clinic Nutr, 102(2): 276-94.